How to get into ketosis

 #1: Intermittent fasting

-Fasting is synergistic with the keto diet.
+Intermittent fasting is similar to, and can synergize well with, a ketogenic diet.
 Why?
-Because both regimens provoke metabolic changes—low insulin, low blood sugar, increased fat oxidation, etc.—that complement one another.
+Because both regimens provoke metabolic changes — low insulin, low blood sugar, increased fat oxidation, etc. — that complement one another.

-There are many forms of IF.
-Some involve daily fasts of 12, 16, or 24 hours, while others alternate fasting and feeding days on a weekly schedule.
+There are many forms of intermittent fasting.
+Some involve daily fasts of 12–18 hours, while others alternate fasting and feeding days on a weekly schedule.
 My advice is to start with a 12 hour daily fast, then incrementally build to longer fasts.
+Listen to your body and back off where it makes sense — this is meant to improve your health, not make you miserable.

 #2: Limit carbs

-Some folks find cutting carbs easy, others find it excruciating.
+Some folks find cutting carbs easy, while others find it excruciating.
 The world doesn’t make it easy.
-Hidden carbs are everywhere—even tomato sauce can have upwards of 20 grams of sugar per serving.
+Hidden carbs are everywhere — even tomato sauce can have upwards of 20 grams of sugar per serving.

 #3: Increase fat calories